Privacy Notice – SCC Employees / Contractors

 Why we process your information

 Primarily, we collect and process your personal data to fulfil your contract of employment.
 This includes ensuring we comply with legal requirements such as paying tax and National Insurance, checking your right to work in the UK and making reasonable adjustments for disabled employees.
+Quite simply, we need to process some information about you in order to provide you with work, pay you, maintain your safety and meet our obligations as your employer.

 There may also be circumstances where we additionally process your data on one or more of the following lawful bases: